cusspvz/ifthenpay.js/README.md

 * IfThenPay connects to your server's endpoint (webhook) when a payment is made
 * This project does not require any module on production
 * It is Isomorphic/Universal, can run over both browser or server engines.
+* Server-side webhook can work with node's http interface or server frameworks such as express or restify.
+* Has a test framework harassing hardly for bugs.

 ## Installation